WEBINARS

 Designing Materials using ICMD®

-This webinar will introduce viewers to QuesTek’s systems-based materials design process.
-We will discuss the benefits of computational design in material development and qualification and enabling materials concurrency in the product development cycle.
-We will showcase examples of this process using QuesTek’s ICMD® software.
+This webinar introduces viewers to QuesTek’s systems-based materials design process.
+We discuss the benefits of computational design in material development and qualification and enabling materials concurrency in the product development cycle.
+Examples are showcased using QuesTek’s ICMD® software.